The Best Electric Toothbrush

 The Sonicare 2 Series isn’t without perks, though.
 When you first start using it, the Sonicare starts off with lower vibrations in order to ease you through the adjustment experience.
 Our tester appreciated this and told us “the fact that it gently eases into cleaning at full force over 14 sessions makes the experience feel more thoughtful.”
 We agree, and appreciate that the Sonicare focuses on getting you more comfortable with a proper brushing experience.

 For those who have sensitive teeth, we recommend the Oral-B 1000.
 Unlike its sonic counterparts, the Oral-B 1000 provides around 8,000 strokes per minute, meaning you won’t feel as much of a tickling sensation on your teeth.
 This sensation can be very uncomfortable to some, which makes the Oral-B an excellent choice.
 The Oral-B 1000’s bare-bones approach to features allows you to just focus on improving your dental care.
-In addition to our must-have two-minute timer, it simply offers a quad-pacer to ensure an even brush for all your teeth.
+In addition to our must-have two-minute timer, this $30 pick simply offers a quad-pacer to ensure an even brush for all your teeth.
 We like this minimal approach, because it shifts your attention to what matters most: proper brushing technique.
 The Oral-B 1000 is also compatible with a variety of different brushing heads for your personal comfort needs.

 Don’t forget your front teeth!One downside of the quad-pacer features, Dr. Lawlor explained, is that “people always miss the front teeth — they brush from left to right and forget to bring their brush across the front.”
 To get the most out of your quad-pacer, you’ll want to split your front teeth between quadrants.